jackyzha0/jackyzha0.github.io/content/thoughts/cozy software.md

 We should destabilize the underlying assumption that what is best for the majority of users is best for _all_ users.

+> “People are different sizes; they sit in different ways.
+And yet there is a tendency in modern times to make all chairs alike” (p.1158, Different Chairs, [[thoughts/A Pattern Language|A Pattern Language]])

 ## Bicycles for the mind

 - We were promised bicycles but instead we got aircraft carriers